wmahfoudh/crabocr/README.md

 # CrabOCR

 **CrabOCR** is a high-performance, PDF-to-text converter designed specifically for LLM ingestion pipelines.
-It rund locally, uses **MuPDF** for rendering and **Tesseract** for optical character recognition, and produces UTF-8 text output from scanned documents or complex PDF layouts.
+It runs locally, uses **MuPDF** for rendering and **Tesseract** for optical character recognition, and produces UTF-8 text output from scanned documents or complex PDF layouts.

 ## Context